 New Calavo's articles of incorporation state that its purpose is to engage in any lawful act or activity for which a corporation may be organized under the California General Corporation Law other than the banking or trust company business or the practice of various types of professions.
 This provision gives New Calavo more flexibility in its business operations, although New Calavo anticipates that its primary purpose probably will remain the marketing of agricultural products.
-New Calavo's articles of incorporation do not state that it will operate on a nonprofit basis for the benefit of its shareholders, whether or not they market products through New Calavo.
+New Calavo's articles of incorporation do not state that it will operate on a nonprofit basis for the benefit of its members.
+Instead, it will operate as a for-profit corporation for the benefit of its shareholders, whether or not they market products through New Calavo.
 Also, New Calavo is not limited to conducting a majority of its business with members.